 A: Violets are difficult to control; the best you can hope for is simply managing the population.
 Broad-leaf weed killers (Weed ‘B’ Gon, Trimec) give only fair results.
 You can increase the herbicide’s effectiveness by spraying two times at two month intervals.
 Also avoid using weed chemicals during a drought.
 The violets will take up the herbicide best when they are growing strongly.

 Q: Can I use a “Weed ‘n’ Feed” fertilizer before I plant fescue seed?

 A: You should not apply any weed killer before planting fescue seed.
 Dr. Tim Murphy, Extension Weed specialist, says that all of the common weed killers inhibit seed germination.
 If you put out a herbicide, you’ll need to wait at least three weeks before seeding.
 If you do that, you’ll miss the prime season for planting fescue.
 Best practice is to plant seed now and wait until next spring to control weeds.
 Even then, wait to apply weed killer until you have mowed the fescue lawn three times.
 The new grass will be somewhat established by then and not so susceptible to the chemicals.

 Q: How long must I wait to plant fescue after using a weed-killer?

 A: Herbicides that contain 2,4-D have a three week waiting period before planting seed.
+Read the label.
 Even though this common broad-leaf weed killer does not harm mature fescue plants, it can inhibit seed germination and growth.
 If you apply the chemical now, you’ll need to delay planting until mid-October.